mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4. armory-concepts/d. chaining-screens.md

 To tell Armory which screen to switch to, just specify the name of the next screen as the value of the action component that leads to it (such as a button).
 For example, in the code below, the “Cool, let's go!” button at the bottom of the `welcome` screen leads to the screen on which we ask the user for their name (i.e. the `askForName` screen):
-// TODO explain where the jpg file got from (add it in later?)
+// TODO explain where the jpg file got from (add it in later?) - actually, remove the image entirely for now and only add it in in the chapter where you address adding images
 // TODO remove all armory history stuff
 // TODO add file path
+// TODO - better naming than "next"? - to signify it's the end of a procedure
 ```
 public class Felix extends Agent {
     String name;